 Both distances begin at the gate on the eastside of the parking lot, leaving on a wide trail that is known as the Eastern Boundary Loop.
 Runners will turn right onto the water tower trail just before reaching 0.5km, for approximately 300 metres before turning left onto the Reflection Lake loop trail (Shane Lake).
 When the trail separates into a Y, runners take the left trail to Shane Lake and keeping left, run parallel to the lake.
 The trail will climb for a short distance before runners encounter a short, steep downhill section.
 At the bottom of the hill, stay left on the Greenway Forest for the World Access trail.
 It will curve right and over a wooden foot bridge before you head up the trail and turn right onto the Greenway UNBC Access Trail.

-At the fork, 5km participants will begin looping back, staying right on the Greenway Trail for a short distance before another right onto Roots Trail, which will re-connect with the Reflection Lake loop trail for a run around the west side of Shane Lake.
+All runners will stay left at the Blue Spruce/Greenway ‘Y’, but 5km participants will find their turnaround point just a short distance down the Blue Spruce trail.
+Then, they’ll retrace their footsteps back to the base of the hill on the Greenway Forest for the World Access trail, where they will connect with the Reflection Lake loop trail for a run around the west side of Shane Lake.
 As runners round the northern edge of the lake and begin heading east, the trail splits at an interpretive information sign, turn left there and begin the final stretch back to the finish line at the parking lot.

 Important Blue Spruce Information